yusufcnr/near-npm/README.md

 They will have some parameters based on their level.
 Basically there are 2 factor impacting the salary of a worker:
 Title  and Experience.
-titles will be scored between 1-5 and experience will be (number_of_year_worked / 5). basically you get 1 level higher in terms of experience.
+titles will be scored between 1-5 (worker, technician, engineer, sr. engineer, manager) and experience will be (number_of_year_worked / 3). basically you get 1 level higher in terms of experience.

+At the end of the week (friday at 5:30 pm) all rewards will be distributed.

+There should be some company wallet. everyone should connect

+save a worker, give hime a title, set start date/time.

+manager can give some bonus.